AKiwiFruit/BallFight/README.md

 Inspired by ball fighting videos online (see earclacks)

 Includes a variety of ball shaped characters with weapons who battle it out in the arena.
 Uses PyGame.
+Sprites made by me.

 For fun project - Kiyan Bates

+--Unfinished--